liminalnegativespace/portfolio/content/about.md

 ### (not) artist statement

-As a content creator, I believe that visual arts is a powerful alternative to verbal communication and it can be a tool that the silenced, the erased, and the non-native speakers of the dominant language in a particular society can employ when expressing themselves to a broader audience.
+As a content creator, I believe that visual arts is a powerful alternative to verbal communication and it can be a tool that the silenced, the erased, and the non-native speakers of the dominant language in a particular society can take advantage of.

-When creating my works, I draw from my own experiences as a Chinese-born individual navigating a both privileged and marginalized existence across multiple countries and cultures, as well as things that happen around me physically or virtually.
-My works often depict human experiences, especially those of women and minorities, and I view my creative process as at once interrogating and liberating, on both personal and political levels.
+When creating my works, I draw from my own experiences as a Chinese-born individual navigating a both privileged and marginalized existence across multiple countries and cultures, and I view my creative process as at once interrogating and liberating, both personally and politically speaking.

 <div align="center">
 		<h5><i>"All art is quite useless." — Oscar Wilde</i></h5>